Cloud-repos/100DaysofCloudNative/README.md

 Day 50 July 29, 2021
 Participated in various community activities in the SUSE Cloud Native Udacity Nanodegree program.
 Continued with [Week 1 of 'Summer is Open"](https://youtu.be/TlWhC93noMo).
 Rancher Desktop.
 [Kim the Kubernetes Image manager](https://github.com/rancher/kim)

+Day 51 July 30, 2021

+Finished watching the video for [Week 1 of 'Summer is Open"](https://youtu.be/TlWhC93noMo).
+Rancher Desktop.